IS THE "UNCLEAN" LAW FOR US TODAY?

 I was asked to read a booklet entitled "Why Strain at a Gnat and swallow a Camel?
 Is the unclean law for us today?"

-The doctrinal beliefs of the Church of God (Seventh Day), which I am a member, upholds the law of the clean and unclean animals for food.
+The doctrinal beliefs of the Church of God (Seventh Day), upholds the law of the clean and unclean animals for food.
+In Leviticus 11 and Deuteronomy 14 there are instructions on what animals are clean or unclean.
+It also mentions the names or kinds of birds, animals, fish, fruits and vegetables that are clean or unclean to eat.
 This doctrine does not speak of the unclean laws, which the booklet says includes unclean animals consumed for food.
-Yes there were unclean animals that were not to be sacrificed on the alters.
+Yes, God created both clean and unclean animals, birds, fish etc. God created clean animals to be for sacrifice and consumption.
 To me the Booklet is the one Straining at a Gnat and swallowing a Camel."

 It states that the "unclean law" (not clean and unclean animals to consume.) covers six major areas.
 It lists them which were given to the Israelites and listed unclean things.
 One on the list is touching a dead person or animal.
 The booklet states that this "unclean law" should stand or fall in tact, or a good reason should be shown why part should be kept while the rest is discarded.
 Me: I agree with that last statement.
 I do not believe the unclean law and the clean and unclean laws are the same law.

 The problem facing us today is not one of reading labels to see if they say, "pure vegetable shortening", but rather are the principles included in the "unclean law" still in force today?
 My answer to that is: the clean and unclean laws of meats is still for us today.
 The unclean laws of animals to use on an alter, and the touching of dead body's, etc. are no longer for us today.
 Those unclean laws were for the Israelites.
 When Jesus died on the Cross, all those laws were done away with.
 I believe there are two different laws, one - unclean laws for living and two - clean and unclean laws for food.
 The unclean laws in the Old Testament were for the people before Jesus' sacrificed himself on the cross.
-There is no need to sacrifice on an alter after that time, those laws came to an end.
-Jesus took our sins upon himself, he is the ultimate sacrificed lamb.
+There is no need for sacrifices today.
+At Jesus' death on the cross, those laws came to an end.
+Jesus took our sins upon himself, he is the ultimate sacrificial lamb.
 No more commands to do animal sacrifices.

 In the KJV Bible Matthew 23:24 is entitled (man's title) "Seven woes to the scribes and Pharisees."
 Jesus is speaking to the multitude and his disciples.
 He is telling them that the scribes and Pharisees are in authority (sit in Moses' seat).
 Jesus' words, "Therefore whatever they bid you, observe and do, but do not "do" their works: for they say one thing, but do another."
 What does this scripture have to do with the unclean law?
 And which unclean law?
 Meat or things?
 Why stress on one point of the law and ignore the other?
 This point I do agree with.

 It states: during the last two or three generations, especially among Sabbath-keepers, there has risen a new school of thought.
 This school holds the view that the law which forbade the Israelites to consume certain meats is still valid, and should still be observed today.
 (I agree) Does this mean the unclean laws were just for the Israelites?
 I believe so.
 The unclean law included unclean animals for sacrifice and were just for them.
 The clean and unclean laws for food were in effect before the Israelites even existed.
 In the beginning God gave his people only herbs bearing seeds to eat.
 They did not eat meat at this time.
 At the time of Adam and Eve, God only gave them fruits and vegetables with seeds.
+After the fall of Adam, God gave them meat to eat.
+That is why he tells what is clean to eat and what is not clean to eat.
 It makes sense to say that there was no need for clean and unclean law for food, until God gave them meat to eat.

 It isn't a sin to use unclean meats once unclean to the Israelites.
 (I disagree) This was a natural course, since they thought it made no difference in the meats, believing God would receive both the one that ate unclean meats and they one that only ate the clean meats.
 This is not a salvation issue.